News & Insights

 Courtney Schoedel, M.Arch, M.Sc, INCE Bd Cert, LEED AP

 Courtney Schoedel is a skilled acoustic consultant able to develop solutions rapidly in a collaborative environment.
-With extensive expertise in the field of sound isolation and noise/vibration control, Courtney contributes to the academic community by delivering lectures at the University of Texas at Arlington and is active on the Board of the Institute of Noise Control Engineering.
+With extensive expertise in the field of sound isolation and noise/vibration control, Courtney contributes to the academic community by delivering lectures at the University of Texas at Arlington and is active Committee member and former Board Member of the Institute of Noise Control Engineering.
 Courtney holds a Master of Architecture and Master of Science in Building Sciences Architectural Acoustics from RPI.
 She serves as an Associate Vice President at Salas O’Brien.
 Contact her at [email protected].